 Women have for centuries formally been minors and without proprietorship.
 When sons were missing, the ownership automatically went to the oldest daughter’s husband.
 Exclusively men.
 Where was the other half of humanity?
 When I asked the historians they simply answered: “Well, no one usually inquires after the women.”
-That was when we seriously began to delve, and the research gave the answer to my question: there is a white spot in Swedish historiography.
+That was when we seriously began to delve, and the research gave the answer to my question: there is a blank spot in Swedish history.

 Women had power